MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/LocalFunctionality/NewZealand/how-to-enter-new-zealand-business-numbers.md

 ---
-title: How to Enter New Zealand Inland Revenue Department Numbers
+title: Enter Inland Revenue Department Numbers
-description: You can enter a New Zealand Inland Revenue Department Number (IRD) in certain pages.
+description: You can enter an Inland Revenue Department Number (IRD) in certain pages in the New Zealand version of Business Central.
 author: bholtorf
 ms.service: dynamics365-business-central
 ms.topic: article